Service Barrie (705) 726-4242

 The City works to improve beach water quality and waterfront parks.
 You can help by not feeding waterfowl.

-Please help maintain the beauty and safety of our parks by following these regulations.
-For more detail, please refer to the Parks Use By-law.
+Please help maintain the beauty and safety of City-owned parks by following these regulations.
+The following are highlights from the Parks Use By-law based on popular topics:

 does not issue permits or reserve parks/pavilions for private functions (weddings, birthday parties, corporate picnics, etc.).
 Though access is available for private functions, no private event can be officially booked within a city park; therefore there's no guarantee the park won't be in use by another group.

 public event on municipal property.
 If hosting an event open to the public, please contact the Special Events Office for information about the permit process: 705-739-4285 or

 Parks Operations is responsible for the maintenance of Barrie's parkland, natural open space areas and trails.
-See current projects listed below:
+General maintenance information is outlined below.

 This Section responds to approximately 1,200 work orders for tree issues per year and removes on average 200 trees.
 The preventative maintenance programs consist of street tree pruning, tree inspections, tree preservation, integrated pest management and tree fertilization to ensure that the City of Barrie’s trees are safe and healthy.
 Forestry staff responds to after hour emergencies to remove trees or branches that have been knocked down during wind storms throughout the year.